 When using a syringe containing 0.5 ml of vaccine for immunization

-children who are indicated for the introduction of a dose of 0.25 ml, it is necessary to remove half
+children for whom administration of a dose of 0.25 ml is indicated, half should be removed

-contents by pushing the piston to the special notch.
-Patient to enter
+contents by pressing the piston to the special mark.
+Enter the patient

 When using an ampoule containing 0.5 ml of vaccine for immunization of children,

-which shows the introduction of a dose of 0.25 ml, it is necessary to take it with
+for whom the administration of a dose of 0.25 ml is indicated, it is necessary to take it from

-using a syringe with the appropriate graduation.
+using a syringe that has appropriate graduations.
 Remainder

 SIDE EFFECT

-During clinical trials, it was usually noted (with a frequency of
+During clinical trials, it was usually observed (with a frequency ranging from

 1/100 to 1/10):